JimTsiob/Projects/AUEB/README.md

 # AUEB Projects
-Projects i did during my university years in a variety of courses.
+Projects and written assignments i did during my university years in a variety of courses.